matinict/Magento2x-Ubuntu-Nginx/mysql.md

      GRANT ALL PRIVILEGES ON * . * TO 'matin'@'localhost';
      GRANT ALL PRIVILEGES ON * . * TO 'matin'@'127.0.0.1';
      GRANT ALL PRIVILEGES ON * . * TO 'matin'@'*';

-The asterisks in this command refer to the database and table (respectively) that they can access—this specific command allows to the user to read, edit, execute and perform all tasks across all the databases and tables.Please note that in this example we are granting newuser full root access to everything in our database.
-While this is helpful for explaining some MySQL concepts, it may be impractical for most use cases and could put your database’s security at high risk.Once you have finalized the permissions that you want to set up for your new users, always be sure to reload all the privileges.

       FLUSH PRIVILEGES;

 ### CREATE MYSQL DATABASES AND USERS:

-To create MySQL database and users, follow these steps:

-At the command line, log in to MySQL as the root user:

       mysql -u root -p

-Type the MySQL root password, and then press Enter.
-To create a database user, type the following command.
-Replace username with the user you want to create, and replace password with the user's password:

       GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password';

 ## Export Import  In Server Using SSH/Terminal

-- Log in to your server using SSH.At the command prompt, type the following command to create a new database.
-Replace username with the MySQL username, and replace new_dbname with the new database name that you want to use:

     mysql -u username -p -e "CREATE DATABASE new_dbname"

-- To export the old database to a file, type the following command.
-Replace username with the MySQL username, and replace old_dbname with the name of the database that you want to rename:
-Prompt for password:

     mysql -u <username> -p <databasename> < <filename.sql>
     Enter password directly (not secure):